landawn/mi-erp/README.md

 ### The Reality Gap
 1.  **Required Output:** 1,200 lines per day, per person.
-2.  **Industry Average:** 20-50 lines of *finished, debugged* code per day for complex enterprise systems—low, with plenty of room for improvement
+2.  **Industry Average:** 20-50 lines of *finished, debugged* code per day for complex enterprise systems—*low, with plenty of room for improvement*
 3.  **Discrepancy:** The plan requires a pace **24x–60x faster** than the industry standard.